woossi0/suite/docs/usermanual/source/dataadmin/mongodb/index.rst

 MongoDB databases can be loaded as stores in GeoServer, and certain configured collections inside those databases can be published as layers.

-.. note:: MongoDB support is only available with `OpenGeo Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
-For more information on OpenGeo Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.
+.. note:: MongoDB support is only available with `Boundless Suite Enterprise <http://boundlessgeo.com/solutions/opengeo-suite/>`_.
+For more information on Boundless Suite Enterprise, please `contact us <http://boundlessgeo.com/about/contact-us/sales/>`_.

 .. toctree::
    :maxdepth: 2